balancer/erc20-redeemable/README.md

-## ERC20-Reedem
+## ERC20-Redeem

 This project implements a smart contract that distributes token rewards to participants throughout a week-long interval.
-Admins add token allocations for each user to the contract, which then become claimable in the form of ERC20 tokens across the 7 days of the week, ensuring that a large distribution doesn't upset the market for tokens.
+Admins add token allocations for each user to the contract, which then become claimable in the form of ERC20 tokens across the week, ensuring that a large distribution doesn't upset the market.

 ## Context